5 Reasons Why You Should Keep Your Job While Growing Your Business

-One of the main reasons we start a business is to live an entrepreneurial lifestyle.
+A top reason for starting a business is to live the entrepreneurial lifestyle.
 The one where the only boss we have to answer to is ourselves, vacation time is not a struggle to schedule, and our working hours are as flexible as we’d like.

-I could certainly live the rest of my working days doing what I do in business for somebody else as an employee, but I’m one of those individuals who thrives on independence, so self-employment is essential for happiness in my life!
+I could certainly live the rest of my working days doing what I do in business for somebody else as an employee, but I’m one of those individuals who thrives on independence, so self-employment is essential to my happiness!

-At 21, three years after starting my first business, I leapt into full-time self-employment.
+I’ve been self-employed since I was 21 years-old, three years after starting my business.
 About a year (and a house purchase!) later, I decided to take a part-time marketing job at the local chamber of commerce for eight hours a week.
 Having a source of steady income definitely took the pressure off my business and allowed me to make more connections- and gain more clients!

 Serendipitously, I read the most amazing passage in Elizabeth Gilbert’s “Big Magic” that put it all into perspective for me.